Catalan Sheepdog Club of GB – Health

 What is Hip dysplasia?

-All Catalan Sheepdogs should have both a clear eye certificate and a Hip Score certificate.
-Hip dysplasia is beautifully explained in the pdf linked below but simply put, Hip dysplasia is about ‘how a dogs hips joints’ are structured.
-A bad Hip score could mean that the dog as it grows experiences severe and painful lameness.
+Hip dysplasia is beautifully explained in the pdf linked below but simply put, Hip Dysplasia is about ‘how a dogs hips joints’ are structured.
+A bad hip score could mean that the dog as it grows experiences severe and painful lameness.
 The objective of the scheme is to prevent that in all dogs and forms part of the bloodline research a considerate breeder should under take before mating a pair.

 Hip Dysplasia is a common inherited orthopaedic problem of dogs and a wide number of other mammals.
 Abnormal development of the structures that make up the hip joint leads to subsequent joint deformity.
 ‘Dysplasia’ means abnormal growth.
 The developmental changes appear first and because they are related to growth, they are termed primary changes.
 Subsequently these changes may lead to excessive wear and tear.